SedakPuri/DoubleLinkedList/README.md

 # DoubleLinkedList
-Double Linked List with generic types
+Double Linked List with generic types.

+Note: This was coded with the class and does not constitute only "my work"